bennieboj/BlishHud-Mounts/README.md

 #### Out of Combat queuing
 When using an mount that cannot be used in combat we automatically queuing this action when out of combat.
+This feature is disabled in competitive game modes.

 Settings related to out of combat queueing:
   - Combat Launch mastery unlocked